simvue-io/docs/docs/python-client/obtaining-data.md

 from simvue import Client
 client = Client()
 ```
-As with the `Run` class, there must be a valid `.simvue.ini` file in the user's home directory, a `simvue.ini` file in
+As with the `Run` class, there must either be a valid `.simvue.ini` file in the user's home directory, a `simvue.ini` file in
 the current directory or the required environment variables must be defined.

 ## Obtaining a named artifact